CSE237SP2022/project-hofstra_shangold_wang/README.md

+## HeaderGenerator Branch
+What user stories were completed this iteration?
+I'm currently working on appending to the array list to add a generated header based on used input.

+What user stories do you intend to complete next iteration?
+Add more methods to made the header more comprehensive and customizable.

+Is there anything that you implemented but doesn't currently work?
+Yes, there are problems in the path with my tests which is an error I haven't seen before so I'm working on fixing that now.

+What commands are needed to compile and run your code from the command line?
+None

 ## Start Script
 What user stories were completed this iteration?
 I'm currently developing a bash script that will start/run the java program from the command line